 - I sometimes mix my paint with a bit of water, creating a similar effect to watercolour paints.
 I like to play around with this, or get my children to join in the fun.

 - We encourage donating the leftover paint or brushes to an institution or school you know close to you.

 - You can practice your paint skills on a blank canvas if you feel up to it.
 See what creativity is unlocked in you when a blank canvas is placed in front of you

 (Please let us know if you have any further tips for us on what to do with your leftover paint!)

 **The amount of paint has been determined by the supplier and is worked out by a software program, which have been tested over many years.
 The canvasses has been tested by the supplier as well, and the paint is supposed to be enough for the amount of canvas it has to cover.
 As mentioned, you can 'stretch' the paint by adding a very small quantity of water.
-If you do find that your paint does not last or there is any other issue, feedback or comment for us, we would love to hear from you.
+If you do find that your paint does not last you can use normal acrylic paint available from craft shops, and also please let us know!

 **Please remember that the colours of the digital image and the actual painted image might differ slightly**